-You’re invited to join us for the 25th annual Cherry Creek Diversity Conference on Saturday, February 3, 2018!
+You’re invited to join us for the 27th annual Cherry Creek Diversity Conference on Saturday, February 1, 2020!

-While most people associate the word ‘diversity’ with ethnicity or race, the conference deals a wide range of topics including cliques, religion, gender, sexual orientation, physical and mental challenges, multicultural art and music, socio-economic concerns, and teenage social problems.
+While most people associate the word ‘diversity’ with ethnicity or race, the conference deals a wide range of topics including cliques, religion, gender, sexual orientation, physical and mental challenges, multicultural art and music, socioeconomic concerns, and teenage social problems.
 See our list of workshops to get an idea of the topics covered by this unique event.

 Our goals are to:

 - Promote diversity and understanding within and among students attending Colorado’s public and private high schools;

 - Focus on any issue that might impact a student’s ability to achieve academically or socially, both in and out of the school setting;